Subscribe to stay updated

 Packaging engineers often explain that there's more to sustainability than the materials.

 For example, reusability.

-A box that's durable enough to be used hundreds of times presents entirely different sustainability benefits compared to packaging that biodegrades at home after one use.
+A box that's durable enough to be used hundreds of times presents entirely different sustainability benefits compared to biodegradable packaging at home after one use.

 Reusability is an element of sustainability that gives a packaging product a second use and, therefore, a second life.